Seokhyun0079/SqlAdapter/README.md

                 "    JOIN freeboard_article_comment USING ( article_no )\n" +where2 ;
                 ;

-and your boss want to change this query.
+and your boss want to change this query, and he request you.

-may you will like this.
+maybe you will like this.

 parameter[0] → ?
 pstmt.setString(1, parameter[1]);